Digital image correlation for crack measurement

 - Check the lighting: the brightness must be homogeneous on the whole specimen (no shadows or reflections) and must allow to distinguish it clearly from the background.
 Variations in brightness should be minimized on the specimen despite its movement during the test.

-- Capture a series of images without imposed motion to determine the measurement uncertainties (“noise floor”) later.
+- Later, capture a series of images without imposed motion to determine the measurement uncertainties (“noise floor”).

-To determine the ideal speckle size to apply to the specimen, we provide a spreadsheet on our website.
+We provide a spreadsheet on our website to determine the ideal speckle size to apply to the specimen.

 Advancing the crack tip with the post-processing script